 - Segmental revenue

-- Intra company/group dealings of different segments
+- Intra-company/group dealings of different segments

 - Segmental net profits

-- Segmental capital employed, which can be used to assess the return on capital employed for particular segment.
+- Segmental capital employed, which can be used to assess the return on capital employed for a particular segment.

 As discussed above in the quarterly P&L analysis section, while doing segmental analysis as well, it is advised that an investor should focus on the year till date (YTD) performance the most, next on the year on year (YoY) performance and least on the quarter on quarter (QoQ) performance.